Soil protection and treatment of contaminated sites; application for approval as an investigative body

 Investigation bodies performing tasks according to the Federal Soil Protection Act must be recognized by the competent authority.

-For the collection of solid matter, water and soil air samples and their laboratory analytical examination, tested and approved examination bodies are available in Bavaria.
+For the collection of solid matter, water and soil air samples and their laboratory analytical investigation, tested and approved investigation bodies are available in Bavaria.
 The approval of these investigation bodies takes place in accordance with the Ordinance on Experts and Investigation Bodies (VSU).
 It regulates the requirements according to Article 6 Paragraph 1 of the Bavarian Soil Protection Act (BayBodSchG) for the expertise, reliability and technical equipment of the experts and investigation bodies that perform tasks according to the Federal Soil Protection Act or the BayBodSchG, as well as the type and scope of their tasks.
 The licensing procedure is carried out by the licensing office of the Bavarian State Office for the Environment.

 In the area regulated by law, soil and contaminated site investigations in Bavaria must be carried out by investigation bodies approved in accordance with § 18 BBodSchG.